 Chemistry (Year 12) - Acids and Bases

-Just like all other chemical reactions, acid-base reactions have a forward direction and a reverse direction.
+Just like all other chemical reactions, acid-base reactions can occur in both the forward and reverse direction.
+The extent to which these reactions occur varies, but they all still technically have a forward reaction and a reverse reaction.

-In every acid-base reaction, the acid will react to produce its 'conjugate base' - a substance that can accept a proton to re-form the original acid.
-In the same way, the base will react to produce its 'conjugate acid' - a substance that can donate a proton to re-form the original base.
+In chemistry, we can recognise this continual transfer of protons in both the forward and reverse directions using the concept of acid-base pairs.
+In every acid-base reaction, the acid will react to produce its 'conjugate base', a substance that can accept a proton to re-form into the original acid.
+In the same way, the base will react to produce its 'conjugate acid', which can donate a proton to re-form the original base.